 To see this, to experience the positive results of people's commitment, gives me hope that a better world is indeed possible.

-In this way, the Foundation receives proposals from all around the world.
-Projects from Global South countries and grassroots activists have the same chance of being proposed as, for example, a scholar or entrepreneur from the Global North.
-Through this open nomination process, the Foundation gets a sense of what people around the world perceive as the most urgent problems – and who develops ways to solve them.
+The Foundation receives nominations from all around the world.
+Through this open process, the Foundation acquires a sense of what people around the world perceive as the most urgent problems – and who is working to solve them.

-Every year, there are more than 100 proposals for the Right Livelihood Award.
-After careful research by the Foundation’s research team, reports on the current proposals are submitted to the Foundation’s board and international Jury.
-The Jury meets annually in September to select the Recipients.
-The year’s Laureates are announced at a press conference in Stockholm.
+Each year, we tend to process upwards of 100 nominations for the Right Livelihood Award.
+After careful research by the Foundation’s research team, reports on the current nominations are submitted to the Foundation’s board and Jury.
+The Jury meets annually in September to select the Laureates of the year.
+The year’s Laureates are then publicly announced at a press conference in Stockholm, Sweden.

-Anyone – except Right Livelihood Award jury and staff members – can propose anyone (individuals or organisations), except themselves, close relatives or their own organisations to be considered for a Right Livelihood Award.
-The Right Livelihood Award Foundation reserves the right to refuse clearly unsuitable proposals.
+Any living person or organisation can be nominated for a Right Livelihood Award.
+There are no restrictions on who may submit a nomination, individuals or organisations can submit a nomination – except Right Livelihood Award jury and staff members.
+We do not accept self-nominations, therefore nominations for oneself, close relatives or their own organisations will not be considered for a Right Livelihood Award.
+The Right Livelihood Foundation reserves the right to refuse clearly unsuitable proposals.

 Privacy is important to us.
-We encourage you to use PGP email encryption when you contact the research team.
-You can download our public keys from a key server.
-Please make sure to verify the key ID listed below or on our staff pages.
+We encourage you to use GPG email encryption when you contact the research team.
+You can download our public keys from the GPG key server or from the link below.
+Please make sure to verify the key ID listed below.